What better way to kick off BBQ season than with a crowd favorite, boston butt ( you might also heard it called pork butt)

 - Coat meat with yellow mustard; this ensures the spicy rub sticks on the pork.
 Then combine all the ingredients for your dry spice rub and apply generously on the pork meat; cover and keep in the refrigerator overnight or for a few hours before smoking.

-- Most times, your meat will stop rising in temperature at about 150°F to 165°F. This is known as a stall, and you don’t want this.
+- Most times, your meat will stop rising in temperature at about 150°F to 165°F, his is known as a stall To get past the stall, take your pork out of the smoker and wrap it in butcher’s paper or Aluminum foil.

 - The pork is done cooking when your meat thermometer reads an internal temperature of around 195°F to 205°F.